keylime/keylime/README.md

 NOTE: This CA functionality is different than the TLS support for talking to the verifier or registrar (though it uses some of the same config options in `/etc/keylime.conf`).
-This CA is for the cloud agents you provision and you can use keylime to bootstrap the private keys into agents.
+This CA is for the Keylime Agents you provision and you can use keylime to bootstrap the private keys into agents.

 To initialize a new certificate authority run: